Hard Endings

 What is a hard ending?

 For a “k” sound, the back of your tongue moves up and touches the top of your mouth.
-In English, we release the tongue and a puff of air will usually follow.
-Put your hand in front of your mouth and say the following words: deck, jack, pack, hack, puck, buck.
+In English, when a word ends with a K, we often release the tongue and a puff of air will usually follow the sond .
+Put your hand back in front of your mouth and say the following words: deck, jack, pack, hack, puck, buck.
 Can you feel the puff of air at the end of each word?

 Now try to keep your tongue in place rather then let it come back down from the /k/ sound.
 Practice this a few times until you can get rid of the puff of air 3 times in a row.
 What you’re trying to do is hold your tongue up in this position (touching the roof of your mouth) until the sound of the word dies off completely.